Mandarin duck: Distribution and habitat

-The species was once widespread in East Asia, but large-scale exports and the destruction of its forest habitat have reduced populations in eastern Russia and in China to below 1,000 pairs in each country; Japan, however, is thought to still hold some 5,000 pairs.
+The species was once widespread in East Asia, but large-scale exports and the destruction of its forest habitat had reduced populations in eastern Russia and in China to below 1,000 pairs in each country by the 1980s; Japan, however, was thought to still hold some 5,000 pairs.
+In China, the Mandarin duck has since been designated as a protected species.
+A survey in 2009 estimated the Mandarin duck population in China to be 12,000 – 14,000.
 The Asian populations are migratory, overwintering in lowland eastern China and southern Japan.

 A fossil coracoid from the Middle Pleistocene of West Runton, England, was originally referred to this species and was thought to indicate a formerly much more extensive distribution.
 However this has now been reinterpreted as an indeterminate member of Anatinae.

 Specimens frequently escape from collections, and in the 20th century, a large, feral population was established in Great Britain; more recently, small numbers have bred in Ireland, concentrated in the parks of Dublin.
 Now, about 7,000 are in Britain.
 Owing to its different habitat preferences compared to native water birds, the mandarin duck appears to have had no negative impacts on native wildfowl as a result of its introduction to the UK, as it does not engage in competition with other ducks over their habitats and occupies a previously-vacant ecological niche; it is generally not considered to be invasive.
 However, its expanding range means that it may compete with common goldeneye (Bucephala clangula), which also nests in trees.

 Additional populations of mandarin ducks can be found on the European continent, the largest of which is in the region of Berlin.
 Isolated populations exist in the United States.
 The town of Black Mountain, North Carolina, has a limited population, and a free-flying feral population of several hundred mandarins exist in Sonoma County, California.
 This population is the result of several ducks escaping from captivity, then reproducing in the wild.

-The habitats it prefers in its breeding range are the dense, shrubby forested edges of rivers and lakes.
+The habitats it prefers in its native breeding range are the dense, shrubby forested edges of rivers and lakes.
 It mostly occurs in low-lying areas, but it may breed in valleys at altitudes of up to 1500 m.
 In winter, it additionally occurs in marshes, flooded fields, and open rivers.
 While it prefers fresh water, it may also be seen wintering in coastal lagoons and estuaries.
 In its introduced European range, it lives in more open habitat than in its native range, around the edges of lakes, water meadows, and cultivated areas with woods nearby.